vitorjensen/vitorjensen/README.md

 ### Hey!!
 WhatsUp !? 👋
-- My name is Vitor Jensen !
+- I'm Vitor Jensen !
 - Check new projects and commits 🚀🚀
 - Back-End developer
+- Engineering computation 🖥️
 - 🔭 I’m currently learning and working on ...

 <h3>Language and Tools:</h3>